REALTOR®

 Why is the word "Realtor" trademarked???
 (Didn't know it until I looked it up just now b/c of your job title!)

-Asked by Synergy about 10 years ago
+Asked by Synergy over 10 years ago

 Great question!